 When deciding on the type of packaging you’ll use, you need to think about the contents of your box, the size of each product, and how fragile they are.
 In the cases of large, fragile items, the traditional box mailer may be the best option available.

 - What are the largest items I will include in my subscription?

 - What is the most fragile item I will include in my subscription?

 Once you have chosen the type of packaging you want, you can begin to think about how you want that packaging designed.
-There are three primary printing methods used for custom packaging, and all of them have pros and cons.

 Part 3: Choosing a Size